dsyang1024/compensator/README.md

 ## Update log
-This is only for the major update
+This is only for the major updates
->Minor update will be addressed below for each functions
+>Minor updates will be addressed below for each functions
 - 2023.02.05 Basic concept of the program designed
 - 2023.02.07 Reinforce the basic design of the program and update readme file
 - 2023.03.12 Updated readdata function to read all the data